 - Rinse the dried shrimp and dried scallops with water.
 Then, place them in a bowl and soak with 2/3 cup of water for 30 minutes.
 The shrimp and scallops should have plumped up a little.
 You can drain the water once you’re done soaking or save it.
 I usually save the water and use it to cook the porridge.

 - Heat the oil in a pot over medium-high heat.
-Once the oil is shimmering, add the minced ginger and garlic and cook for 30 seconds, until they start to become fragrant.
+Add the minced ginger and garlic and cook for 30 seconds, until they start to become fragrant.
 Add the rehydrated shrimp and scallops to the pot.
 Use the tip of a wooden spoon or spatula to break the scallops apart.
 This does not need to be too precise.
 Add the mushrooms and rice, and sauté for another minute.

 - Carefully pour the broth and water into the pot.
 Sprinkle in the salt and stir.
 Bring the broth to a boil, uncovered.
 Then, turn the heat to low and cover the pot.
 I usually transfer the pot to a smaller burner so the congee cooks at very low heat.
 Let the congee simmer for about an hour, stirring occasionally.